AdobeDocs/commerce-merchant-services.en/help/price-index/installation.md

 description: Installing SaaS Price Indexing for older version
 seo-title: SaaS Price Indexing installation
 seo-description: Installing SaaS Price indexing
-exl-id: 4577111a-64a4-4e20-b970-3abfa6758247
+exl-id: a607e852-aa04-4be3-9576-a6bf45f8751f
 role: Admin, Developer
 ---
 # SaaS Price Indexing Manual Installation

 SaaS Price Indexing is available out of the box for supported [latest version](index.md#Requirements) of Commerce Services.
-If you do not have the latest version and want to enable SaaS Price Indexing for your Adobe Commerce instance, please use this mini-guide.
+If you do not have the latest version and want to enable SaaS Price Indexing for your Adobe Commerce instance, use this guide.

-The Saas Price Indexer only works with prices displayed through Commerce Services: Live Search, Catalog Service and Product Recommendations.

 ## Prerequisites

 * Adobe Commerce 2.4.4+
-* At least one of the following SaaS services is installed:
+* At least one of the following SaaS services installed:

     * [Catalog Service](../catalog-service/overview.md)
     * [Live Search](../live-search/guide-overview.md)